kachok/ndns/README.md

 It also runs an instance of `ndns.poller.server` and `ndns.poller.client` on localhost

 ### Zone files
-Zone files are presently hardcoded into the `ndns-nameserver.js` file in a variable called 'zone'.v The Zone files are implemented using a tree structure and can be written to using addToTree(tree, branch, records ).
+Zone files are presently coded into the `loadbalancing-nameserver.js` file in a variable called 'zone'.v The Zone files are implemented using a tree structure and can be written to using addToTree(tree, branch, records ).
 All RR records are stored as an array under a `*` key in the final leaf of the domain tree.

 Example #1:

-	addToTree(zone, ["in","aiesec"],
+	ndns.nameserver.addToTree(zone, ["in","aiesec"],
 	    { '*' : [
 	    { name: 'aiesec.in', rr: 'SOA', ttl: '86400', dclass: 'IN', value: 'ns1.bluehost.com. root.box481.bluehost.com.
 2011031102 86400 7200 3600000 300'},
 	    { name: 'aiesec.in', rr: 'TXT', ttl: '14400', dclass: 'IN', value: 'v=spf1 a mx ptr include:bluehost.com ?all' },